m1010j/async-explorations-cli/README.md

-# async-explore
+# async-explorations-cli

-`async-explore` is a command-line tool to benchmark asynchronous recursive functions in Node.js.
+`async-explorations-cli` is a command-line tool to benchmark asynchronous recursive functions in Node.js.
 It is a companion to [Explorations in Asynchronicity](https://github.com/m1010j/async-explorations).

 Benchmarks are run using experimental [worker threads](https://nodejs.org/api/worker_threads.html).
-As a result, `async-explore` requires Node.js v10.5.0 or higher.
+As a result, `async-explorations-cli` requires Node.js v10.5.0 or higher.

 ### Overview